Add or delete a field

 Add fields from the Table view

-Follow these steps to add a field to an attribute table from the Table view:
+Follow these steps to add a field to an attribute table in the Table view:

-1. On the layer's item page, click the Data tab to show the table.
+1. Open the item page of the hosted feature layer or table and click the Data tab to show the attribute table.

-2. If the hosted feature layer contains more than one sublayer, choose the sublayer to alter from the Layer drop-down menu.
+2. If the hosted feature layer contains more than one layer, use the Layer drop-down menu to choose the correct layer.

 3. Click the Options button Options.